 We will learn about the nature of sap, different tree species we can tap, and how to tap a tree.
 We will see if our sap buckets are empty or full and why that is, and experience what we have to do with the sap to make it into syrup and other treats.
 (If we don't have any of our own sap to boil we will make small treats of maple taffy on snow- yum!)

 There will be lots of time to explore the farm, meet the other animals, and see if anything else is waking up as the natural world begins to thaw around us!

 We will spend our time riding and being with the horses and other animals in the morning when we are all fresh and full of energy, and in the afternoon we will grow and explore our creativity through different projects.
-Each day we will create something beautiful to take home with materials inspired by the fields, forests and seasons of the farm.
-We will also work with recycled and repurposed items, imagining them into new and more beautiful creations!!
+Each day we will create something beautiful with materials inspired by the fields, forests and seasons of the farm.

 We will spend the morning befriending, grooming, and caring for the horses, and go for a mushroom hunt on horseback.
 In the afternoon we will gather in the barn, sip cups of hot chocolate, and peruse the mushroom table.
 We will make a spore print, and explore the questions: what is a mushroom?
 What is its role in the natural world?
 How is it helpful to humans?

 Then we will look at what makes mushrooms different from each other.
 We will pass around our samples and look at gills and teeth, pores and veils, spores and mycelium.
 The goal is not to ID every mushroom, but to kindle enthusiasm, interest and awareness, as well as talking about safety around edible and poisonous species.